 Bondster’s customer support is very responsive.
-During our test, we requested a link to their latest financial reports and Bondster got back to us with the income statements and balance sheets right away.
-Many platforms, like Crowdestor or FinBee, don’t disclose this information, even when specifically requested.
+During our test, we requested Bondster's financial reports and the support got back to us with the income statements and balance sheets right away.

 You can get in touch with the support via their contact form where you can let them know whether you’d prefer to jump on a call with them or have them answer your requests via email.

-Before reaching out to their support, we suggest having a look at Bondster’s FAQ section, as most of the user’s questions have been already answered.
+Before reaching out to their support, we suggest having a look at Bondster’s FAQ section, as most of your questions have been already answered.

 Bondster vs. Zonky